nielsenjared/nielsenjared.github.io/content/blog/overconfidence/index.md

 ## How To Be Confident In Your Confidence

 Overconfidence is a cognitive bias caused by the illusions of understanding, validity, and skill.
 We can be confident in our confidence by using checklists, feedback and practice, and metacognition.

-Looking to feel confident in your confidence?
-Check out my latest article, [How To Code the Recursive Fibonacci Algorithm](https://jarednielsen.com/algorithm-recursive-fibonacci/)